MiladVaghef/Netflix-Login-Concept/README.md

 **Phone View:**
 ![Untitled-1](https://github.com/MiladVaghef/Netflix-Login-Concept/assets/143057362/48136418-774f-4d60-a332-8006f3149260)

-resolutions, providing an effortless user experience. with the widespread use of smartphones, it's essential to ensure a responsive design that caters to the diverse mobile landscape
+the project has been optimized to seamlessly adapt to various phone screen sizes and resolutions, providing an effortless user experience.
+with the widespread use of smartphones, it's essential to ensure a responsive design that caters to the diverse mobile landscape.

 ## Developers